 - It's All About Me: Mrs. Garrison only wanted gay marriage illegal so Mr. Slave and Big Gay Al couldn't get married.

-- Left the Background Music On: When Miss Garrison broke into song during class, everyone stopped what they were doing and looked at her like she had gone more nuts than usual.
+- Left the Background Music On: When Mrs. Garrison broke into song during class, everyone stopped what they were doing and looked at her like she had gone more nuts than usual.

 - No Kill Like Overkill: The assassin Mrs. Garrison hires to deal with the egg doesn't hesitate to use live ammo and bombs in a crowded place.